Reddit, Quora and the web in general, is flooded with questions about Google Ads Call Tracking and how to track calls in Google Ads.

 The verdict:

-Very valuable for businesses who rely on phone calls for their day to day operations.
+Very valuable for businesses that rely on phone calls for their day-to-day operations.

 How to set up: